SantaKa0S/kaos/core/results/README.md

-# In this directory ./core/results you can find information about all core process
+# In this directory ./core/results you can find information about all core proc